|

 Sydney’s Southern Suburbs

-If you would like to spend some time relaxing on the beach and you’re wondering where to stay in Sydney, to the south of the city are some of Sydney’s best surf beaches.
+If you’re wondering where to stay in Sydney to relax at the beach, some of Sydney’s best surf beaches are south of the city.
 Cronulla is one of the best places to stay in Sydney for a beach holiday.

 Cronulla Beach